deercreeklabs/lancaster/README.md

 ```clojure
 (wrap data-schema data)
 ```
-Wraps the given data for use in an ambigous union.
+Wraps the given data for serializing with an ambigous union.
 See [Notes About Union Data Types](#notes-about-union-data-types) for more information.

-#### Parameters:
+#### Parameters
 * `data-schema`: The Lancaster schema of the data to be wrapped
 * `data`: The data to be wrapped.